raveenaaa/ChaosEngineering/README.md

     tc qdisc add dev enp0s8 root netem corrupt 50%

-## Experimentation

-While breaking things are fun, we usually want to do so in a principled manner, so we can learn about how our infrastructure handles failure and discover unexpected results.

 ### Burning up the CPU of a single docker container. 💥

 We will conduct a simple experiment where we will induce a heavy CPU load on container within the green canary server.
 We will then observe differences in metrics across the control and canary server.

-##### Adding chaos

 Enter the green canary server (`bakerx ssh greencanary`).
 Then, let's open up a shell within one of the docker containers: